Aydın Yılmaz: Return to Galatasaray

-2011-12 season
+2011–12 season

-2011-12 season, 27 Aydin week of Mersin İdman Yurdu included in the game play in this match later earned a penalty and has been one of the biggest factors in winning team 3 points.
+2011–12 season, 27 Aydin week of Mersin İdman Yurdu included in the game play in this match later earned a penalty and has been one of the biggest factors in winning team 3 points.
 Sivasspor match played later on in the game, including 29 weeks in the match with a goal-scoring success in Aydin and said after the game that the said gift to this goal in the new-born daughter.
 He played 15 matches in the league and he was among the champion squad.

-2012-13 season
+2012–13 season

-Aydın considered as a good alternative player for 2012-13 Süper Lig Season.
+Aydın considered as a good alternative player for 2012–13 Süper Lig Season.
 He made 17 league and 2 Turkish Cup appearances including his team dramatically eliminated by 1461 Trabzon.
 After new superstars Wesley Sneijder and Didier Drogba joined to team Aydın was relegated to the out of bench and he started to take less minutes on league matches.
 He also represented his team in Champions League against Sporting Braga for both home and away matches and Aydın scored a critical goal at Municipal Stadium which guaranteed Galatasaray to promote knockout phase.

 International career

 Aydın played for the Turkish U-17 team that came 4th in the 2005 world youth championship in Peru.
 On 4 October 2008, he has been picked up to Turkey to play against Bosnia and Estonia.

-Aydın made his debut for the Turkish national team on October 16, 2012, in an 2014 FIFA World Cup qualifier against Hungary.
+Aydın made his debut for the Turkey national team on October 16, 2012, in a 2014 FIFA World Cup qualifier against Hungary.